|Degree||PhD, 2003, Neuroscience/Neurophysiology, Keio University School of Medicine, Tokyo, Japan|

 $3,467,648 Total Cost

-Goal: To understand the neurocognitive mechanisms underlying compensation in RD adults using a combination of measures of experimental neuromodulation, neurochemistry and neural activity/connectivity.
+Goal: To understand individual differences in the neurocircuity underlying reading using a combination of measures of experimental neuromodulation, neurochemistry and neural activity/connectivity.

 NIH R01HD086168 (Multi-PIs Haskins Pugh/Hoeft) 08/01/2016 – 06/30/2021